MLB cancels opening day after sides fail to end lockout

 “Have no clue how he has the ability to laugh about anything right now,” Los Angeles Angels pitcher Michael Lorenzen tweeted.
 “Mind is blown.”

-Past stoppages were based on issues such as a salary cap, free-agent compensation and pensions.
-This one is pretty much solely over money.

-This fight was years in the making, with players angered that payrolls decreased by 4% from 2015 through last year, many teams jettisoned a portion of high-priced veteran journeymen in favor of lower-priced youth, and some clubs gave up on competing in the short term to better position themselves for future years.
+Players are angry payrolls decreased by 4% from 2015 through last year and many teams jettisoned a portion of high-priced veteran journeymen in favor of lower-priced youth.

-“This is not just about shifting pieces of the pie around,” pitcher Andrew Miller said.
-“This is about getting the game that we love to work and operate effectively and perform and let us focus on what we like to do.”
+“The game has suffered damage for a while now. … The game has been manipulated,” Clark said.
+“The value inherent and how players are respected and viewed has changed.
+Players have been commoditized, monetized in a way that is really hard to explain.”

+Some clubs gave up on competing in the short term to better position themselves for future seasons.

-The sport will be upended by its second shortened season in three years.
-The 2020 schedule was cut from 162 games to 60 because of the pandemic, a decision players filed a grievance over and still are litigating.
-The disruption will create another issue if 15 days of the season are wiped out: stars such as Shohei Ohtani, Pete Alonso, Jake Cronenworth and Jonathan India would be delayed an extra year from free agency.
+The sport will be upended by its second shortened season in three years following a 2020 schedule cut to 60 games because of the pandemic.
+The disruption will create another issue if 15 days are wiped out and stars such as Shohei Ohtani, Pete Alonso, Jake Cronenworth and Jonathan India would be delayed an extra year from free agency.

-Players would lose $20.5 million in salary for each day of the season that is canceled, according to a study by The Associated Press, and the 30 teams would lose large sums that are harder to pin down.
-Members of the union’s executive subcommittee stand to lose the most, with Max Scherzer forfeited $232,975 for each regular-season day lost, and Gerrit Cole $193,548.
+Players would lose $20.5 million in salary for each day of the season that is canceled, according to a study by the AP, and the 30 teams would lose large sums that are harder to pin down.

-Scherzer and Miller were present for talks.
-Both stopped to sign autographs for fans as they left Roger Dean Stadium, the vacant spring training home of the St. Louis Cardinals and Miami Marlins where negotiations have been held since the start of last week.

-The first 86 games of the 1973 season were canceled by a strike over pension negotiations, the 1981 season was fractured by a 50-day midseason strike over free agency compensation rules that canceled 713 games, and a strike that started in August 1994 over management’s attempt to gain a salary cap canceled the final 669 games and led to a three-week delay of the 1995 season, when schedules were cut from 162 games to 144.
+The first 86 games of the 1973 season were canceled by a strike over pension negotiations, the 1981 season was fractured by a 50-day midseason strike over free agency compensation rules that canceled 713 games, and a strike that started in August 1994 over management’s attempt to gain a salary cap canceled the final 669 regular-season games and the World Series.
+It also led to a three-week delay of the 1995 season, when schedules were cut from 162 games to 144.

-“We’re prepared,” Miller said.
-“We’ve seen this coming in a sense.
-It’s unfortunate, but this isn’t new.
-This is not shocking.”

-Players and owners entered deadline day far apart on many key issues and unresolved on others.
-The most contentious proposals involve luxury tax thresholds and rates, the size of a new bonus pool for pre-arbitration players, minimum salaries, salary arbitration eligibility and the union’s desire to change the club revenue-sharing formula.
+The most contentious proposals involve luxury tax thresholds, the size of a new bonus pool for pre-arbitration players and minimum salaries.

-While the differences had narrowed in recent days, the sides remained apart, with how far apart depending on the point of view.
+“We’re seeing it act as a salary cap,” Scherzer said.
+“The San Diego Padres have the higher payroll than the New York Yankees.”

-MLB proposed $25 million annually for a new bonus pool for pre-arbitration players, and the union dropped from $115 million to $85 million for this year, with $5 million yearly increases.
+MLB offered $25 million annually for a new bonus pool for pre-arbitration players, and the union $85 million this year, with $5 million yearly increases.

+“There’s dollars to be allocated toward them that would fairly compensate their contributions on the field, more so than what’s on the table,” Scherzer said.

 MLB proposed raising the minimum salary from $570,500 to $675,000 this year, with increases of $10,000 annually, and the union asked for $725,000 this year, $745,000 in 2023, $765,000 in 2024 and increases for 2025 and 2026 based on the Consumer Price Index for Urban Wage Earners.